aws/aws-graviton-getting-started/perfrunbook/configuring_your_sut.md

 4. If using the Java Virtual Machine to execute your service, ensure it is a recent version based off at least JDK11.
 We recommend using [Corretto11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html) or [Corretto15](https://docs.aws.amazon.com/corretto/latest/corretto-15-ug/downloads-list.html).
 Corretto is a free and actively maintained OpenJDK distribution that contains optimizations for AWS Graviton based instances.

+## Check performance between kernel versions

+There can be regression in performance from one kernel version to another on same system, possibly due to:

+###1.
+Change in kernel config

+During performance deep dive, another aspect to look at are kernel configs.
+We seen have performance degradation on Grv2 due to missing config in kernel or changed config value from one kernel version to another.
+Configs can be compared at two levels:
+1. Comparing configs between two different architecture but on same kernel version.
+For example:
+   We saw 30% degradation in MongoDB performance between x86 vs Grv2 on same distribution and kernel version due to missing config.
+   `CONFIG_BLK_WBT=y` and `CONFIG_BLK_WBT_MQ=y` configs were missing on Grv2 AL2 v4.14, v5.4 and v5.10 which caused the degradation but were enabled on x86.
+2. Comparing configs on same system but between different kernel versions.
+For example:
+   We saw 18% regression in MongoDB performance from kernel version 5.4 to v5.10 on Grv2 due to change in timer tick frequency from `CONFIG_HZ=100` to `CONFIG_HZ=250`

+Kernel configs can be found at `/boot/config-<kernel-version>`.
+You may want to recompile kernel to test any config changes, for which refer [Compile Kernel](./appendix.md) section.

+###2.
+Change in kernel code

+Apart from kernel configs, changes in kernel code from one to version can result in performance degradation.
+To identify what kernel code change has bought that degradation, we use `git bisect`.

+`git bisect` command uses binary search algorithm to find which commit in your project's history introduced a bug.
+You use it by first telling it a `bad` commit that is known to contain the bug, and a `good` commit that is known to be before the bug was introduced.

+For more details on how to run `git bisect`, please refer [Using git bisect](./appendix.md) section.